 And bubbled for rebirth.

-The surface tightening above
+The surface tightened above

 Until your lid on the world was taut

-And you were fully sealed away.
+And you were sealed away.

 And then you pushed, towards breath’s edge.

-In a warm vat of underworld.
+Immersed in a warm vat of underworld;

 Disappearing into pale ripples